wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;Yes, we see a regular sequence in all life.
 Who maintains the order?
 Is there an inner ruler, who lays down laws and enforces order?

 **M:**&ensp;Everything moves according to its nature.
 Where is the need of a policeman?
-Every action creates a reäction which balances and neutralises the action.
-Everything happens, but there is a continuous cancelling out, and in the end it is as if nothing happened.
+Every action creätes a reäction which balances and neutralises the action.
+Everything happens, but there is a continuöus cancelling out, and in the end it is as if nothing happened.

 **Q:**&ensp;Do not console me with final harmonies.
 The accounts tally, but the loss is mine.